More from Legal & Copyright

 I Want to Distribute Someone Else's Music.
 What's the Procedure?

-Before you distribute music on someone else’s behalf, make sure you have a written agreement.
+Before you go ahead and distribute someone else's work, make sure to have a written agreement with them first.

-- You should have written proof (e.g., a contract or signed agreement) that states you are authorized to release their music.
+- It's really impotant to have a written proof (e.g. a signed agreement) that you are authorized by all parties involved in the release to release it.

 - This document is crucial in confirming your role as the designated person in charge of the distribution.